 “Nay, momma.
 I ken what is wrong.
 I’m old enough.
 I will do it.”
 He touched the wing with one finger.

-“Gently lad,” she breathed, her fists clenched in her skirts to control her impulse to take the butterfly from him before he did it more harm.
+“Gently lad,” she murmured, her fists clenched in her skirts to control her impulse to take the butterfly from him before he did it more harm.
 He wouldn’t mean to, but delicacy was usually beyond a child so young.
 Surely once he looked more closely at the wing, he’d give it to her.

 She watched with pride the concentration on his face as he softly unfolded the wing, then cradled the break between his thumb and forefinger.
 His eyes closed and his lips compressed.